A state-by-state breakdown of US coronavirus cases

 State governments are working to contain coronavirus cases in the US, as federal officials say more testing for the virus will boost the number of positive cases.

-On Tuesday, there were 57 cases across 12 states, as well as 45 cases from individuals repatriated from the Diamond Princess cruise ship, the site of an outbreak and quarantine.
-Three others cases of the virus are in people who were repatriated from China.
+On Tuesday, there were 58 cases across 12 states, as well as 48 cases from individuals repatriated from the Diamond Princess cruise ship, the site of an outbreak and quarantine.
+Three others cases of the virus are people who were repatriated from China.

 Still, officials insist that even if the number of cases continues to climb, there is no need to panic.